SebastianBathrick/Chow/README.md

 - Arithmetic: +  -  *  /  //  %  **
 - Comparison: ==  !=  <  <=  >  >=
 - Logical: and  or  not (short-circuit)
-- Identity / membership: is, in, not in
+- Identity/membership: is, in, not in
 - Dict merge: |
 - Unary: -x, not x